HZCTony/watchbuy/README.md

 * Use 'getDistributionConfig' to get all current CloudFront settings.
 * Use 'describeInstances' to get all running ec2 instances and add them to config.
 * Use 'updateDistribution' to set the modified config.
+* Now CloudFront can get streaming data from all the running ec2 instances.
 ---------------------------------------

-## Tested around 20 people online shown on Dashboard
+## Result of Testing around 20 people online shown on dashboard
 This test is going to see the changing of network traffic with around 20 people in a t2.micro EC2 instance.<br>
 ![image](readme/dashboard.png)
 [Demo Video about the dynamic charts](https://youtu.be/5Snbt_aPUms)